Britney Spears: 2016–2018: Glory, continued residency, and the Piece of Me Tour

 She began dating "Slumber Party"'s music video co-star Sam Asghari after the two met on set.
 In January 2017, Spears received four wins out of four nominations at the 43rd People's Choice Awards, including Favorite Pop Artist, Female Artist, Social Media Celebrity, as well as Comedic Collaboration for a skit with Ellen DeGeneres for The Ellen DeGeneres Show.
 In March 2017, Spears announced that her residency concert would be performed abroad as a world tour, Britney: Live in Concert, with dates in select Asian cities.
-In April 2017, the Israeli Labor Party announced that it would reschedule its July primary election to avoid conflict with Spears' sold-out Tel Aviv concert, citing traffic and security concerns.
+In April 2017, the Israeli Labor Party announced that it would reschedule its July primary election to avoid conflict with Spears's sold-out Tel Aviv concert, citing traffic and security concerns.

-Spears' manager Larry Rudolph also announced the residency would not be extended following her contract expiration with Caesars Entertainment at the end of 2017.
+Spears's manager Larry Rudolph also announced the residency would not be extended following her contract expiration with Caesars Entertainment at the end of 2017.
 On April 29, 2017, Spears became the first recipient of the Icon Award at the 2017 Radio Disney Music Awards.
 On November 4, 2017, Spears attended the grand opening of the Nevada Childhood Cancer Foundation Britney Spears Campus in Las Vegas.
 Later that month, Forbes announced that Spears was the eighth-highest-earning female musician, earning $34 million in 2017.
 On December 31, 2017, Spears performed the final show of Britney: Piece of Me.
 The final performance reportedly brought in $1.172 million, setting a new box office record for a single show in Las Vegas, a record previously held by Jennifer Lopez.
 Performances of "Toxic" and "Work Bitch" were recorded on earlier dates and aired on ABC's Dick Clark's New Year's Rockin' Eve to a record audience of 25.6 million.

 In January 2018, Spears released her 24th perfume with Elizabeth Arden, Sunset Fantasy, and announced the Piece of Me Tour, which took place in July 2018 in North America and Europe.
 Tickets were sold out within minutes for major cities, and additional dates were added to meet the demand.
 Pitbull was the supporting act for the European leg.
 The tour ranked at 86 in North America and 30 worldwide on Pollstars 2018 Year-End Top 100 Tours chart.
 In total, the tour grossed $54.3 million, with 260,531 tickets sold, and was the sixth-highest-grossing female tour of 2018.
 It was also the United Kingdom's second-best-selling female tour of 2018.

 On March 20, 2018, Spears was announced as part of a campaign for French luxury fashion house Kenzo.
-The company said it aimed to shake up the "jungle" world of fashion with Spears' "La Collection Memento No. 2" campaign.
+The company said it aimed to shake up the "jungle" world of fashion with Spears's "La Collection Memento No. 2" campaign.
 On April 12, 2018, Spears was honored with the 2018 GLAAD Vanguard Award at the GLAAD Media Awards for her role in "accelerating acceptance for the LGBTQ community".
 On April 27, 2018, Epic Rights announced a new partnership with Spears to debut her own fashion line in 2019, which would include clothing, fitness apparel, accessories, and electronics.